johnroyha/PublicGameReviews/README.md

 # PublicGameReviews

 ### Description
 Look at many games reviewed by the gaming community, leave comments, or make your own review!
-This website was created with the MongoDB, Express, and Node.js stack.
-It includes authentication, authorization, and follows the RESTful routing convention.
+This website was created with the MongoDB, Express, and Node.js stack while styled with Bootstrap.
+It includes authentication by Passport.js, authorization, and follows the RESTful routing convention.

 ### Future Improvements
   * Update forms and general UI of the entire site